riceissa/issarice.com/wiki/music-i-like-to-listen-to.md

 I should also mention that I can go for long periods (weeks) without listening to any music.
 It might just be that my collection is so small I get bored of it quickly, but can come back to it after some amount of time has passed.

+Some others:

+- "Dream A Little Dream of Me"---Ella Fitzgerald, Doris Day